-we compute bounds to the error of approximation for a given size of the network, extending recent results in the literature on large deviations for random graphs (Chatterjee and Varadhan (2011), Chatterjee and Diaconis (2013), Lovasz (2012), Aristoff and Zhu (2014), Radin and Yin (2013)).
-Specifically our approach extends the large deviations and graph limits results of Chatterjee and Dembo (2014) and Chatterjee and Diaconis (2013) to include covariates in the ERGM.
+network.
+The paper provides several contributions.
+First, we propose a variational meanfield approximation for the discrete exponential family to approximates the likelihood.
+Our approximation is computationally feasible, scalable to large networks, and it is implemented as a standard iterative algorithm to facilitate estimation.
+In addition, we compute bounds to the error of approximation for a given size of the network, extending recent results in the literature on large deviations for random graphs (Chatterjee and Varadhan (2011), Chatterjee and Diaconis (2013), Lovasz (2012), Aristoff and Zhu (2014), Radin and Yin (2013)).
+Specifically our approach extends the nonlinear large deviations and graph limits results of Chatterjee and Dembo (2014) and Chatterjee and Diaconis (2013) to include covariates in the ERGM.

 Second, we prove that the mean-field approximation is asymptotically exact, i.e. the approximation error approaches zero as the network grows large.
-We also provide an alternative approximation based on the graph limit of the ERGM.8

-Third, while the general variational approximation does not have a closed form solution, we characterize the mean-field result in two important special cases.
+Third, while the general variational approximation does not have a closed form solution, we characterize the mean-field result in two important special cases, to show how the technique is implemented.
 The first special case is when there is extreme homophily, i.e. the cost of forming links across groups is very high.
 We show that as the network grows large, the variational approximation for this model is equivalent to the solution of independent univariate maximization problems, one for each group.
 The solution is the fixed point of a logit equation, studied in Chatterjee and Diaconis (2013).
 The second special case, two groups of equal size, is more complicated.
 We prove that the variational problem is equivalent to the maximization of a function with two variables.
 We study this maximization problem using techniques developed first by Radin and Yin (2013) and Aristoff and Zhu (2014), showing that when the payoff from indirect links is relatively small (or negative), there is a unique solution.
 The solution provides the probabilities of links within-group and across groups.
 We also find a phase transition: when the difference in costs of forming links within-group and across groups is relatively small with respect to the payoff from indirect links, then there are two solutions: either the network is very sparse, or it is very dense.
-In this phase transition we lose identification, because the same vector of parameters may generate two completely different network datasets.
+In this phase transition identification is problematic, because the same vector of parameters may generate two completely different network datasets.